Advertising and Marketing Communications (MA)

 Successful graduates of this program will be able to:

-- Evaluate the effectiveness of a marketing communications plan and give productive direction to a team;
+- Evaluate the effectiveness of a marketing communications plan to accomplish an organization's goals.

-- Understand the influences of culture and international business practices to develop more socially responsible and effective global advertising and marketing communications;
+- Distinguish the influences of culture and international practices on global advertising and marketing communications.

 Students choosing this degree may focus on either advertising or marketing communications or both.